srbhr/Graphs/Traversals/GraphBFSAdjMat.md

-# Breadth First Search Uisng Adjacency Matrix
+# Breadth First Search Using Adjacency Matrix

 ## BFS Algorithm
 The general process of exploring a graph using breadth-first search includes the following steps:-